wrye-bash/wrye-bash/Readme.md

 * [Enderal Special Edition Nexus][25]
 * [Github][8] (all releases)

-Docs are included in the download but we are setting them up also online [here][9].
+Docs are included in the download, but we are also setting them up online [here][9].

 ### Installation